 These guidelines will be valid for employment agreements entered into after the annual general meeting’s resolution and for changes made to existing agreements thereafter.
-The board of directors is entitled to deviate from the below guidelines if there are specific reasons or needs in an individual case.
+The board of directors is entitled to disapply the below guidelines if there are specific reasons or needs in an individual case.

-It is of fundamental importance to the company and its shareholders that the guidelines for remuneration to senior executives within the group, in both a short and long term perspective, enable the group to attract and retain senior executives and other employees with excellent competence.
-To obtain this it is important to sustain fair and internally balanced terms that are at the same time competitive on the market with respect to structure, scope and compensation levels.
+It is of fundamental importance to the company and its shareholders that the guidelines for remuneration to members of management within the group, in both a short and long term perspective, enable the group to attract and retain competent members of management and other employees.
+To achieve this it is important to sustain fair and internally balanced terms that are at the same time competitive on the market with respect to structure, scope and compensation levels.

-The terms of employment for senior executives shall consist of a balanced combination of fixed salary, annual bonus, long-term incentive program, pension and other benefits and terms for dismissal/severance payment.
+The terms of employment for members of management shall consist of a balanced combination of fixed salary, annual bonus, long-term incentive program, pension and other benefits and terms for termination/severance payment.

-The total annual monetary remuneration, i.e. fixed salary, bonus and other long-term monetary remuneration, shall be in accordance with market practice on the geographical market where the senior executive operates.
+The total annual cash remuneration, i.e. fixed salary, bonus and other long-term cash remuneration, shall be in accordance with market practice on the geographical market where the member of management operates.
 The total level of the compensation will be evaluated annually to ensure that it is in line with market practice for corresponding positions within the relevant geographical market.

 The remuneration should be based on performance.
-It should therefore consist of a combination of fixed salary and bonus, where the variable remuneration forms a rather substantial part of the total remuneration.
+It should therefore consist of a combination of fixed salary and bonus, where the variable remuneration forms a relatively substantial part of the total remuneration.

-The annual report sets out details on the total remuneration and other benefits awarded to the senior executives during each year.
+The annual report 2016 sets out details on the total remuneration and other benefits paid to the members of management during 2016.

 The remuneration system of the group consists of various forms of remuneration in order to create a well-balanced compensation that fosters and supports management and achievement of goals in both a short and long-term perspective.